posativ/regenwolken/README.md

 #### hints

 You might wonder, why we ask for "my.cloud.org|my.cl.ly".
-Your /eth/hosts will resolve my.cl.ly to your server IP and requesting with the *Host* my.cl.ly, but it returns an URL pointing to your (real) server/domain.
+Your /etc/hosts will resolve my.cl.ly to your server IP and requesting with the *Host* my.cl.ly, but it returns an URL pointing to your (real) server/domain.

 Note: you should set a *hostname* (=domain name) in conf.yaml, where you host Regenwolken.
-This will return into customized URLs, pointing directly to the ressource.
+This will return into customized URLs, pointing directly to your server.

 ### Configuration and Usage